CAPLTER/caplter-research-protocols/TempeTownLake_Datasonde/EurekaDatasonde_Calibration_Protocol.md

 ## **Preparation for Calibrations**

-* Before downloading data and calibrating datasonde, clean biofueling off datasonde and sensors.
+* Before downloading data and calibrating datasonde, clean biofouling off datasonde and sensors.
 Be extremely careful around the pH sensor as bulb is extremely fragile.

 * Clean sensor guard and anti-fouling copper.
 Replace copper if necessary.

 * Check wiper blade for wear and replace if necessary (every few months).

-* Connect datasonde to PC to download the data, it will find correct COM pot and initialize.
+* Connect datasonde to PC to download the data, it will find correct COM port and initialize.
 Once connected, download data: Software&rarr;Manta2, there will be many Manta2 files, chose the most recent file and export to C Drive/Manta2.
 This file must also be copied to the CAP LTER Dropbox folder: Dropbox\research\TempeTownLake\Data.
 File name should be YYMMDD_TTL_data, with the STARTING date of the log file indicated (i.e., one month earlier).

 * Logging must be turned OFF to calibrate.
 Use storage cup for calibrations, can use reverse side of cap (sealed, but not screwed on) for rinses.